The Testimony of Gethsemane - Part 3 - Your Final Exam

 The word martyr has an interesting etymology.
 It comes to us from the Greek word martus.
 In the Bible, it's Strong's #3144: “martus, mar'-toos; of uncert. affin.; a witness (lit. [judicially] or fig. [gen.]); by anal. a "martyr":--martyr, record, witness.”
 A martyr is a witness.
 When a person shows a willingness to die for something, that level of commitment, that degree of willingness testifies of their great love giving honor to what is loved.
 The practical result of the martyr's ultimate act of love is that their cause or belief is furthered.
 When I hear about the courage and determination of my brothers and sisters in the Lord who have suffered and been put to death for the sake of the Lord Jesus Christ, Y'shua HaMashiach, I am deeply touched.
 I know that they genuinely loved the Lord and that the Lord blessed them a lot.
 I admire them.
 The supreme sacrifice has a great impact upon those who remain.
 Most importantly, however, the ultimate sacrifice for the Lord's sake is a witness to the Lord himself of the martyr's love for him!

-My command is this: Love each other as I have loved you.
-13) Greater love has no one than this, that he lay down his life for his friends.
-14) You are my friends if you do what I command.
+12 “This is My commandment, that you love one another, just as I have loved you.
+13 Greater love has no one than this, that one lay down his life for his friends.
+14 You are My friends if you do what I command you.

-And you also must testify, (martureo) for you have been with me from the beginning.
-16:1 All this I have told you so that you will not go astray.
-2) They will put you out of the synagogue; in fact, a time is coming when anyone who kills you will think he is offering a service to God.
-3) They will do such things because they have not known the Father or me.
-4) I have told you this, so that when the time comes you will remember that I warned you.
-I did not tell you this at first because I was with you.
+15:27 and you will testify also, because you have been with Me from the beginning.
+16:1 “These things I have spoken to you so that you may be kept from stumbling.
+2 They will make you outcasts from the synagogue, but an hour is coming for everyone who kills you to think that he is offering service to God.
+3 These things they will do because they have not known the Father or Me.
+4 But these things I have spoken to you, so that when their hour comes, you may remember that I told you of them.
+These things I did not say to you at the beginning, because I was with you.

-Did you notice that the word "kills" is used and not "persecutes"?
+Did you notice that the word "kills" is used in verse 2?
 Yes, martyrdom is the issue here.
 This is the martureo, the testimony that must be borne.
 It is related to the question, "Do you really love the Lord?"
 Although this test has been relevant to this present church since the time of Stephen's stoning in Acts 7, the particulars of the Gethsemane account reveal that there is a more specific application intended for an appointed time yet future at this writing.